mets/METS-schema/METS2_samples/README.md

 - wrap all mdGroups in mdSec
 - change dmdSec to md & add USE
 - change techMD, sourceMD, rightsMD, digiprovMD to md & add USE
-- change xlink:href to href
+- change xlink:href to LOCREF
-- remove FLocat LOCTYPE/OTHERLOCTYPE; for case of OTHERLOCTYPE="SYSTEM" leave href as-is and assume hrefs relative to some implied base
+- collapase LOCTYPE/OTHERLOCTYPE into LOCTYPE
 - change ADMID, DMDID to MDID
 - wrap structMap in structSec

-For the HathiTrust METS, I cleaned up a couple of strangenesses requiring more internal knowledge of what was happening; specifically, I supplied a direct URL to the referenced MARC metadata and changed the references to files inside the ZIP to include the zip file as part of their relative URLs.
+For the HathiTrust METS, I cleaned up a couple of strangenesses requiring more internal knowledge of what was happening; specifically, I supplied a direct URL to the referenced MARC metadata and changed the references to files inside the ZIP to include the zip file as part of their relative paths.

 The zip case is perhaps interesting in that it might seem like a good case for nested files, but that would lose the ability to group files by use into